 - Your hit count being reset to zero.

-- Your account being deleted and blocked.
+- Your account being suspended.

 Why do my hits occassionally drop?